OutcoderSoftware/OutcoderSoftware.github.io/_posts/2024-07-12-How-to-Do-Client-Side-Scripting-with-Airlock-Browser.md

 ### Example: Adding a Custom JavaScript

-1. **Creating a New Script**
+*0ne Creating a New Script
 Use the JavaScript editor to write or import your script.
 Example:
      ```javascript
      console.log("Page loaded successfully.");
      ```
 Select the execution event (e.g., On Page Load).

-2. **Testing the Script**
+*two Testing the Script
    Reload the web application profile by tapping on the application tile.
    Verify that the script runs as expected when the event triggers.